JonathanReeve/course-computational-literary-analysis-readings/content/texts/dubliners.md

 his hat, laid it on the table and stood up.
 He seemed to be rehearsing the piece in his mind.
 After a rather long pause he announced:

-\[literal\] ....
+> ....
 THE DEATH OF PARNELL 6th October, 1891 ....

 He cleared his throat once or twice and then began to recite:

-\[quote\] \_\_\_\_\_ \[verse\] \_\_\_\_ He is dead.
+> He is dead.
 Our Uncrowned King is dead.
-O, Erin, mourn with grief and woe For he lies dead whom the fell gang Of modern hypocrites laid low.
-He lies slain by the coward hounds He raised to glory from the mire; And Erin's hopes and Erin's dreams Perish upon her monarch's pyre.
-In palace, cabin or in cot The Irish heart where'er it be Is bowed with woe---for he is gone Who would have wrought her destiny.
-He would have had his Erin famed, The green flag gloriously unfurled, Her statesmen, bards and warriors raised Before the nations of the World.
-He dreamed (alas, 'twas but a dream!)
-Of Liberty: but as he strove To clutch that idol, treachery Sundered him from the thing he loved.
-Shame on the coward, caitiff hands That smote their Lord or with a kiss Betrayed him to the rabble-rout Of fawning priests---no friends of his.
-May everlasting shame consume The memory of those who tried To befoul and smear the exalted name Of one who spurned them in his pride.
-He fell as fall the mighty ones, Nobly undaunted to the last, And death has now united him With Erin's heroes of the past.
+> O, Erin, mourn with grief and woe
+> For he lies dead whom the fell gang
+> Of modern hypocrites laid low.
+> He lies slain by the coward hounds
+> He raised to glory from the mire;
+> And Erin's hopes and Erin's dreams
+> Perish upon her monarch's pyre.
+> In palace, cabin or in cot
+> The Irish heart where'er it be
+> Is bowed with woe---for he is gone
+> Who would have wrought her destiny.
+> He would have had his Erin famed,
+> The green flag gloriously unfurled,
+> Her statesmen, bards and warriors raised
+> Before the nations of the World.
+> He dreamed (alas, 'twas but a dream!)
+> Of Liberty: but as he strove
+> To clutch that idol, treachery
+> Sundered him from the thing he loved.
+> Shame on the coward, caitiff hands
+> That smote their Lord or with a kiss
+> Betrayed him to the rabble-rout
+> Of fawning priests---no friends of his.
+> May everlasting shame consume
+> The memory of those who tried
+> To befoul and smear the exalted name
+> Of one who spurned them in his pride.
+> He fell as fall the mighty ones,
+> Nobly undaunted to the last,
+> And death has now united him
+> With Erin's heroes of the past.
-No sound of strife disturb his sleep!
-Calmly he rests: no human pain Or high ambition spurs him now The peaks of glory to attain.
-They had their
+> No sound of strife disturb his sleep!
-way: they laid him low.
-But Erin, list, his spirit may Rise, like the Phoenix from the flames, When breaks the dawning of the day, The day that brings us Freedom's reign.
-And on that day may Erin well Pledge in the cup she lifts to Joy One grief---the memory of Parnell. \_\_\_\_
-\_\_\_\_\_
+> Calmly he rests: no human pain
+> Or high ambition spurs him now
+> The peaks of glory to attain.
+> They had their way: they laid him low.
+> But Erin, list, his spirit may
+> Rise, like the Phoenix from the flames,
+> When breaks the dawning of the day,
+> The day that brings us Freedom's reign.
+> And on that day may Erin well
+> Pledge in the cup she lifts to Joy
+> One grief---the memory of Parnell.

 Mr. Hynes sat down again on the table.
 When he had finished his recitation there was a silence and then a burst of clapping: even Mr. Lyons clapped.
 The applause continued for a little time.
 When it had